Boson sampling with ultracold atoms in a programmable optical lattice: Scaling law of an atom-boson-sampling machine

 In a realistic scenario typical of NISQ devices, the sampling rate is significantly degraded by state preparation errors, atom losses while executing the quantum circuit, and detection inefficiency.
 Along the lines of Refs.~\cite{Wang-Hui:2017,Neville:2017}, we estimate the sampling rate as:

 where $\eta_\text{det}$ is the detection efficiency, $\eta_\text{init}$ the cooling efficiency into the motional ground state, and $P_\text{surv}$ is the probability that all $N$ atoms survive.
-We indeed consider the sampling problem where no particle is lost for the reasons outlined in Sec.~\ref{sec:intro}.
+As reasoned in Sec.~\ref{sec:intro}, we only consider the case where no particle is lost.

-Equation~(\ref{AtomicScaling}) immediately reveals that the computation time $1/R^\text{NISQ}$ scales exponentially with the number of particles.
+Equation~(\ref{AtomicScaling}) immediately reveals that the computation time $1/R_\text{NISQ}$ scales exponentially with the number of particles.
 It is therefore important to carefully evaluate the expression in Eq.~(\ref{AtomicScaling}) to determine the conditions when an atom boson sampler offers a quantum advantage over classical computer simulations.

 As described in Sec.~\ref{PSOLforQC}, cooling and detection of ultracold atoms can be done efficiently, with reported values of $\eta_\text{init}$ and $\eta_\text{det}$ above \SI{90}{\percent}~\cite{Kaufman:2012,Kumar:2018,Yu:2018,Jenkins:2022} and \SI{99}{\percent}~\cite{Robens:2016b}, respectively.
 The survival probability $P_\text{surv}$ in Eq.~(\ref{AtomicScaling}) depends on two main loss mechanisms, which we discuss below.